 Class Objectives:

 The course supports you in developing a deep relationship with the natural world that serves as the bedrock for leading nature connection initiatives in your community.
-Specifically, we will:
+Specifically, you will:

-Deepen our own relationship with nature and share intentional nature connection practices and activities with others to promote human and planetary health.
+Deepen your relationship with nature and share intentional nature connection practices and activities with others to promote human and planetary health.

-Develop expertise with the five nature connection pathways, core community engagement practices, and facilitation skills that are foundational for nature connection leadership.
+Develop expertise with the five nature connection program areas, core community engagement practices, and facilitation skills that are foundational for nature connection leadership.

-Work collaboratively to improve spaces for nature connection and to empower others to make noticing nature a part of their lives.
+Work collaboratively to improve spaces for nature connection and to empower others to make nature engagement part of their lives.

 Assignments and Grading:

-1) The Daily Good in Nature Exercise: Starting sometime the week of March 14th, and for the following 14 days straight, take ten minutes a day to experience "the good" in nature, however you define it, and record your emotional experiences in a small notebook.
-Briefly document feelings, observations, and creative inspirations with sketches, poems, or narrative descriptions.
+1) The Daily Good in Nature Exercise: At any point during the course, spend a minimum of ten minutes a day for 14 days straight to experience "the good" in nature, however you define it, and record your experiences in your notebook provided at the opening retreat.
+Briefly document feelings, observations, and creative inspirations with sketches, poems, narrative descriptions, self-reflections, or nature metaphors.
+Add the date and location.
+You will only need a few minutes to record the experience.
+You may have more than one entry per page to leave room for reading and class notes.

-Before you begin the exercise, read this Washington Post article that explains the research this practice draws from.
+Before you begin the exercise, read the assigned Washington Post article that explains the research backing this practice.
 You might consider focusing on one element of nature, such as watching the moon every night to experience lunar mentorship, or visiting the same spot daily to immerse yourself in a specific area of our local ecosystem.

-3) For the entire length of the class, take on a weekly experiment to explore nature connection pathways and release habits that you think interfere with your relationship with the Earth.
+3) For the entire length of the class, take on weekly experiments that help you overcome habits that you think interfere with your relationship with the Earth.
 These experiments focus on mindsets, behaviors, and perspectives.
 They are woven into your life, so you should not take extra time.
 You will pick the week's experiment at the end of each class.
 When we return to class, we will discuss the experiment conducted the week before, what we learned from it, and how we will apply the learning going forward.

 Possible experiments: